FT-Autonomous/ft_docs_2.0/docs/miscellaneous/feedback.md

 | Dealing with weather e.g. snow, fog and rain: | Good: Very good overview of weather effect on each sensor type and how to overcome inclement weather | To improve on: |
 | Wider philosophy and socioeconomic consequences of a driverless world including ethical issues: | Good: Covered ethical, socioeconomic and legal impact | To improve on: Think about seeing the topic from an automotive manufacturer point of view rather than just end user.
 Discuss ethics of autonomous car avoidance choices (autonomous car choosing between driving over a child or a grandmother) |
 | Case Study: Is the world ready for Level 4 autonomous vehicles deployed on public road?
 Legislation, society and technology readiness for driver-out vehicles. | Good: Reviewed legislation, society and infrastructure for Denmark and Singapore | To improve on: Consider using countries with major differences (e.g. Denmark vs India) where issues would be different (different driving styles, drivers following -or not following- highway code, etc...).
 Consider a more global in-depth study that can answer the question ‘Is the world ready for Level4 autonomous vehicles deployed on public road?’ rather than comparing 2 countries only.
 If the answer is no to the question, maybe suggest other places where autonomous vehicles could be already accepted (mining operations, logistical centres…) |

+### 2022-2023 Feedback

+#### From Harold:

+* Exactly what we’re looking for
+* What we talk about days to day out in slides
+* Half the time on topics & half the time on case studies mapped well to industry
+* Selling a service was really good
+* Trolley problem discussion was basic - more research
+* Case studies were really really good
+* Marks go for looking at something new and novel and not just what Tesla is doing for example.
+* Answered the questions really well Pick different topics for next year and you’ll get more marks

+#### From Holly:

+* Casual -> What we talk about day to day.
+That's what we want
+* Half the time with case studies and half the time with other part
+* Novelty is good, brand extensions was a good novel idea
+* Selling a service instead of a car was very novel and good
+* Trolley problem part was a bit basic
+  * From an industry side, it's not that important.
+* Case studies are really good
+  * Picking something local was a really good idea
+* Marks are awarded to people looking at vehicles and environments that have never been explored -> ex Forestry
+* First three topics, pick new topics if we want to win it again